LiamBrinkmann/DiscordBot-Python/README.md

-# DiscordBot-Python //Development Branch
+# DiscordBot-Python //Production
 A discord bot built using python

-This is the branch used for new development.
-Before changes are made to the main branch
+This is the main branch, Production code is here

 Project for CMPG 323 Homework